e-mini/test_repo/README.md

 ### This is my README file.

 1. Add code
-2. learn somecode
+2. learn some code
+3. test your code
-3. commit to git
+4. commit to git